 The UK government has pledged investment in Britain’s electric car charging network – with a vision that no electric vehicle (EV) owner should be more than 30 miles away from their nearest charge point.
-To learn more about electric vehicle charging, check out our guide here, or check out the electric vehicle charging map.
+To learn more about electric vehicle charging, check out the electric vehicle charging map and guide.

 The lure of electric

 1. They are cheaper to run

 Electric vans are significantly cheaper to ‘fill up’ than their petrol and diesel counterparts.
 You’ll pay £5 to £7 for a full charge with an electric van, versus £40 to £60 for a full tank of diesel.
 And nearly all of the time, a multiplication of electric range x charge cost = less than a full tank of diesel with the range it provides.

 The Government has announced that in 2020/21, electric vans will have 0% Benefit in Kind company tax rates.
 This will increase nominally to 1% in 2012/22 and 2% in 2022/23.
 This is less than the company tax rate for petrol and diesel vans which emit more emissions.
 These typically sit in in a percentage rate of 20% to 32%.